awsdocs/amazon-s3-userguide/doc_source/s3-batch-replication-new-config.md

    After you create the first rule in a new replication configuration or edit an existing configuration to add a new destination, a **Replicate existing objects?** dialog appears, giving you the option to create a Batch Replication job\.

-1. To create a Batch Replication job, choose **Yes, replicate existing objects**\.
+1. If you want to run this job now, choose **Yes, replicate existing objects**\.

-   To run your Batch Replication job at a later time, choose **No, do not replicate existing objects**\.
+   If you want to run this job at a later time, choose **No, do not replicate existing objects**\.

 1. Create your S3 Batch Replication job\.
 The S3 Batch Replication job has several settings:
 **Job run option**